Chanin Kelly-Rae: Career

 Kelly-Rae also alleged that after joining, she noticed a pattern of "de-leveling" of women in which roles advertised at a certain level, at which the women applicants were qualified, would be extended offers at a lower level.
 She alleged she was also "de-leveled", which she said was confirmed by two vice president and the hiring manager.
 She also said that she was given a tight budget that her peers told her didn't even amount to their budgets for organization swag like t-shirts and said the company under-used its affirmative action hiring plan.

 She further alleged that her time at Amazon showed the company's reluctance to "devote serious attention" to creating and maintaining a diverse workforce, and that the company's release of data hid disaggregated data to make it look like their corporate workforce was more diverse than what she witnessed.
 Kelly-Rae said that the 26% of Black workers Amazon shared in its diversity statistics were misleading, as the majority of Black workers at Amazon work in the warehouses and "the only Black people that [she] saw [in Amazon’s Seattle headquarters] every day were either opening doors or cleaning floors."
 On Fox News, Kelly-Rae pointed out the issues with company responses which try to downplay employee unrest involving diversity with numbers, referring to large workforces compared to small percentages of outspoken workers.
 She said that companies don't recognize that the share of employees speaking out about workplace issues is representative of those affected by those issues.

 Amazon has said that they "work hard to make Amazon a company where our Black employees and people of all backgrounds feel included, respected, and want to grow their careers" and that they "do not tolerate discrimination or harassment in any form."
 They also said it is a common practice for the company to "de-level" all employees, indiscriminate of their identity.

 After leaving Amazon in September 2020, she founded Chanin Kelly-Rae Consulting, a diversity management firm.

 Personal life

 Kelly-Rae said she relocated to Seattle to avoid racial issues in Milwaukee.
 In 2004, the Seattle Post-Intelligencer named her "coach of the year" for boys' tennis after her third year coaching boys tennis at Lakeside School.

-As of February 2019, Kelly-Rae resided in Everett, Washington with her husband and two children.
+As of February 2019, Kelly-Rae resided in Everett, Washington with her husband Richard Rae and two children.